HwSwthub/STM32-Sonar-Sensor/README.md

 ## Project

 This project was done as part of the Hardware and Software course.
 This project allows to make links between software development and the use of hardware.
-To do this, the files made available make it possible to understand the operation of the I2C and interrupts by using a STM32F303RE Nucleo 64 chip and an SRF02 distance sensor.
+To do this, the available files make it possible to understand the operation of the I2C and interrupts by using a STM32F303RE Nucleo 64 chip and an SRF02 distance sensor.

 ## STM32

 The STM32 is a new and popular processor and tool.
 Similarly, you will need to prepare a tutorial based on one of the devices provided.
 The difficulty will be to understand how to use and configure the tool for this target processor.